cc-nikolai/cc-docs/source/includes/_base_en.md

 ## Rate Limits
 <aside class="notice">
-    CoinCall has the right to further tighten the rate limits on users with intent to attack.
+    Coincall has the right to further tighten the rate limits on users with intent to attack.
 </aside>

 Endpoint | Rate Limit | Rule